 Water is the best form of moisture for your hair.
 You should spritz your hair with water daily or use moisturizing creams on your ends daily.
-A good moisturizing routine is key to getting long luscious 3C curls, and protection against hair breakage and split ends.
+A good moisturizing routine is a key to getting long luscious 3C curls, and protection against hair breakage and split ends.

 You can also deep condition your 3C hair by sitting with a mask or treatment on your hair for 30 minutes weekly under a hooded dryer for added moisture and hydration.
 Oils, being good moisturizing agents, do the work of sealing in hydration into the hair shaft.
 Oils like jojoba and avocado, absorb well into the hair cuticle and protect the hair strand from damage.
 These oils add nutrients and shine to your kinky 3C curls as well.
-Coconut, sweet almond, and argan oils are also favourite 3C oils you should try out.
+Coconut, sweet almond and argan oils are also favorite 3C oils you should try out.

 @AshleyBrianca will show you how to moisturize and seal your 3C natural hair in this simple video tutorial:

 Styling Your 3C Hair